eoguzinci/autonomous_ros/DBW.md

 # Drive-by-wire node

-This document detail our implementation of drive-by-wire system (DBW).
+This document detail our implementation of the drive-by-wire system (DBW).

 After the waypoints are published in [Waypoint Updater node](WaypointUpdater.md) we then have to control the vehicle by passing throttle, brake and steering commands.
 These commands are published at 50Hz.
 If the commands are published significantly less frequent than 50Hz , he system interprets it as a computer failure and passes control to the driver.